Exact Volumes of Semi-Algebraic Convex Bodies: Implementation and experiments

 \begin{example}[Spurious poles] Consider a single Euclidean ball in $\mathbb{R}^4$ defined by $C = \{x \in \mathbb{R}^4 \mid f(x)>0\}$ for $f = 1 - (x_1^2 + x_2^2 + x_3^2 + x_4^2)$.
 Then, denotes the rational function whose periods describe the volume of, for example, the $x_4$-slices of $C$.
 However, the $R_{x_4}$ ideal

 contains the operator $1$, since the rational function $A$ can be decomposed as a sum of derivatives

 From the above equation, we see that for the telescoper $P = 1$ and certificates the differential operator annihilates $A$.
 However, $P$ clearly does not annihilate the periods of $A$, since the slices of $C$ have non-zero volume.
-This is not a contradiction to Theorem~\ref{thm:takayama} since here the certificates do not lie in $D_\mathbf{x}$. \end{example}
+This does not contradict Theorem~\ref{thm:takayama} since here the certificates do not lie in $D_\mathbf{x}$. \end{example}

 A more subtle example of unexpected behavior is the following: \begin{example}[Singular locus of Picard--Fuchs operator] Consider two $\ell_2$-balls centered at $\mu_1 = (0,0,0,0)$ and $\mu_2 =(1,0,0,0)$ as in Example~\ref{eg:hypersurfregions}, the projection of the deformation for $t = 1/1000$ onto the $x_0$ axis gives the Picard--Fuchs operator $1$.